bugzilla/bugzilla/docs/en/rst/upgrading/upgrading-with-git.rst

    Upgraders" sections, if present.
 They may make you aware of additional considerations.

-   XXX We need to make these more accessible - they are currently rather hard to find.
+.. todo:: We need to make these more accessible - they are currently rather hard
+          to find.
 We could collate them on a single page with no intervening cruft.

 #.
 Run the :ref:`sanity-check` on your installation.
 Attempt to fix all
    warnings that the page produces before you start, or it's